 I went to Cambodia a couple weeks ago with Tim and Stephanie Broersma.
 I love this couple.
 One of the reasons I love them is their authenticity and their willingness to share how God has rescued and restored them from their marriage struggles.

 Tim struggled with sexual sin for many years.
 When God led him to confess his sin to Stephanie, he didn’t do it perfect, but he did do a lot right.

-Now, 7 years later, their marriage is stronger than ever and they are helping other marriages who have been through the same thing experience similar restoration.
+Now, seven years later, their marriage is stronger than ever, and they are helping other marriages who have been through the same thing experience similar restoration.
 One of the biggest reasons they have recovered so well is because Tim confessed right.

-So many married men AND women are struggling with sexual sin (pornography, emotional affairs, physical affairs, etc…) and it is destroying their relationship from the inside out.
-If there is any hope for the restoration of these marriages, confession needs to happen now and it needs to happen right.
+So many married men AND women are struggling with sexual sin (pornography, emotional affairs, physical affairs, etc.), which is destroying their relationship from the inside out.
+If there is any hope for restoring these marriages, confession needs to happen now, and it needs to happen right.

 Confessing a sexual sin in the right way won’t guarantee restoration, but it will set you up for the best chance for restoration to happen.

 In this first post I want to explain why you need to confess your sexual sin now.
 In my next post, I share what it looks like to confess to your spouse.